Graphics for Video & DVD

 This article was written by Alistair Jackson of EditHouse, and was first published in Digital Media World magazine in November 2002.

-Please note that some of the content from this article is no longer relevant.
+Please note that some of the content in this article is no longer relevant.
 In particular, interlace flicker is rarely a problem with current display technologies.

 The convergence of television and computer technology has not only led to the huge increase in the use of desktop computers for video post-production, but also to a proliferation of computer trained graphic artists redirecting their skills to the television industry.
 This development has been accentuated by the decline in dot com companies, with more than a few web designers turning their attention to television, and in particular the new field of DVD design.